Why are you looking to buy best insulation for a garage door? If you like to know the right answer, keep reading.

 So, in a nutshell, the main function of a garage door insulator is to prevent heat from entering during the summer and escaping during the winter.

 The thickness of the material also significantly affects its insulating properties.
-The usual thickness for insulation panels can vary between 0.3-1.25 inches.
+The usual thickness for garage door insulation panels can vary between 0.3-1.25 inches.
 As said before, the thicker the material, the better.

 However, an increase in thickness can also imply a considerable increase in weight.
 So, adding more weight will make your garage door opener move slower and get stuck sometimes.